peterprescott/storm-streaming/README.md

 ## COMP529 Assignment 2

-We are required to create a Storm topology that reads tweats related to the coronavirus.
+We are required to create a Storm topology that reads tweets related to the coronavirus.

 ## Similar Projects